Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/965992701755539486/unknown.png)
   \
-  For the ending of this room, go the bottom off the block and hold right, release grab when the kevin block reaches the cue.
+  For the ending of this room, go the bottom off the block and hold right, jump when the kevin block reaches the cue.
  </details>

   <details>